 - 7.3.3.1 Applicants will submit to the Dean of the College and their Department Chair a detailed statement of how the leave will be used.
 An applicant who serves as Department or Division Chair should confer with the Dean of the College before submitting a letter of application.
 The plan should include the following: - 7.3.3.1.1 Length of service at Augustana as of the date of the beginning of the leave - 7.3.3.1.2 Inclusive dates of proposed leave - 7.3.3.1.3 A list of previous leave periods with a brief description of the outcome of the previous sabbatical/leave. - 7.3.3.1.4 A detailed description of the nature and scope of the program, including where the leave will be spent (minimum of 200 words) - 7.3.3.1.5 The relationship of the proposed program to the applicant's research, professional, or creative interests.
-This should include the anticipated results in terms of publication or other forms of professional recognition and the benefits to the educational program of the College - 7.3.3.1.6 A statement of supplementary sources of financial assistance and the effect on the proposed program if these sources do not become available - 7.3.3.1.7 Any reason the leave must be taken at the time proposed (e.g., continuation of a project already initiated, receipt of a fellowship, or publisher's deadline). - 7.3.3.2 The deadline for submitting applications is October 1st of the academic year prior to that in which the leave is to be taken.

-- 7.3.3.3 The chair of the department will make a written statement to the Faculty Review Committee.
+This should include the anticipated results in terms of publication or other forms

+- of professional recognition and the benefits to the educational program of the College - 7.3.3.1.6 A statement of supplementary sources of financial assistance and the effect on the proposed program if these sources do not become available - 7.3.3.1.7 Any reason the leave must be taken at the time proposed (e.g., continuation of a project already initiated, receipt of a fellowship, or publisher's deadline). - 7.3.3.2 Interested faculty members must apply for the sabbatical in the fall of the academic year preceding the intended leave. - 7.3.3.3 The chair of the department will make a written statement to the Faculty Review Committee.
 This should include information regarding the benefits that might accrue to the applicant, to the department and to the College if the leave were granted.
 The Chair should also comment on the effect of the person's absence on the department.
 This should include possible arrangements for the courses normally taught during the sabbatical.
-This statement is to be submitted to the Office of the Dean of the College October 1st of the academic year prior to that in which the leave is to be taken. - 7.3.3.4 The Faculty Review Committee will review the materials and make a recommendation to the President.
+This statement is to be submitted to the Office of the Dean of the College on the same the sabbatical application is due. - 7.3.3.4 The Faculty Review Committee will review the materials and make a recommendation to the President.
 The Dean of the College will inform the applicant of the decision in writing as soon as possible, but no later than the first week in January following Christmas recess. - 7.3.3.5 If the recommendation is negative, the Committee will provide the applicant with a written rationale.
 Applicants are entitled to reconsideration if they can provide new evidence related to the rationale for rejection.
-The applicant may appear in person at this second hearing. - 7.3.4 Voting Rights During Sabbatical - 7.3.4.1 Members of the faculty retain their voting rights while on sabbatical. - 7.3.4.2 Their replacements, being Visiting Faculty, do not have voting rights. - 7.3.5 Post-Sabbatical Obligations
+The applicant may appear in person at this second hearing. - 7.3.4 Voting Rights During Sabbatical - 7.3.4.1 Members of the faculty retain their voting rights while on sabbatical. - 7.3.4.2 Their replacements, being Visiting Faculty, do not have voting rights.

+7.3.5 Post-Sabbatical Obligations